 Welcome, and thanks for stopping by to take a look at the photographs.
-Currently on view are Motion, Pacific, Galleries, Evening, Air and Arbres.
+Currently on view are Tümpisa, Pacific, Motion, Galleries, Evening and Air.

 Pacific is a collection of black and white images from the Pacific coasts of California and Hawaii.
 The lead image in the set, Seaside Reef in the Rain, was featured in the Outdoor Photographer series "Behind the Shot."
 The story can be viewed here:

 The images in this gallery are the basis of a print exhibition entitled "Pacific Monochromes."
 The prints, made with Hahnemühle 308 Photo Rag paper, were recently on display at the Cardinal Point Art Gallery in Alameda, California.

 Nikon and Leica cameras and lenses were used to make the photos in this gallery.
 Filters were made by B+W and Singh-Ray.
 Camera support tools were from Gitzo, Arca-Swiss and Kirk.